melezhik/sparky/README.md

 * Sparky root directory default location is `~/.sparky/projects`.

-* Once all the sub directories gets passed, sparky daemon sleeps for $timeout seconds.
+* Once all the sub directories are passed, sparky daemon sleeps for $timeout seconds.

 * A `timeout` option allows to balance a load on your system.